rpereira/string-matching/README.md

     $ ant test

 Or, if you prefer a colored output which is easier to parse visually:
+### Running the examples

     $ ant -logger org.apache.tools.ant.listener.AnsiColorLogger test
+First, take a look at the [examples folder](./examples).
+These examples use as input data files that sit in the [data folder](./data).

+You can run the examples by executing the following command:

+    $ ant run-trie-example

+*Note: a better approach for running the examples is yet to be determined.*

 ## Acknowledgments